Computer graphics

 across by 600 pixels down into a list of 480,000 (800 x 600)

 binary zeros and ones.
-This way of turning a picture into a

-computer file made up of binary digits (which are called bits
+This way of turning a picture into a computer file made up of binary digits

-for short) is called a bitmap, because there's a direct
+(which are called bits for short) is called a bitmap,

-the picture and every bit in the file.
+every pixel in the picture and every bit in the file.
 In practice, most bitmaps are

 of colored pictures.
 If we use a single bit to represent each pixel,

-eight different colors, but we'd need eight times more memory
+But we'd need eight times more

 (storage space inside the computer) to store a picture the same size.